josephzhaoballer/CARMEND-1/README.md

-# React Installationa and Operation
+# React Installation and Operation

 Create React apps with no build configuration.